zealtv/bop/samplepacks/README.md

 # samplepacks/

-a samplepack is a folder that contains folders of wav files - it might contain all the audio to be used together on a project.
+_do not delete .gitignore or README.md_

-! don't delete .gitignore or README.md
+A samplepack is a folder that contains folders of wav files - it might contain all the audio to be used together on a project or a piece.

 ```